concourse/github-release-resource/README.md

 Also creates the following files:

 * `tag` containing the git tag name of the release being fetched.
 * `version` containing the version determined by the git tag of the release being fetched.
+If a capture group is used in `tag_filter` then this will be the value of the capture group.
 * `body` containing the body text of the release.
 * `timestamp` containing the publish or creation timestamp for the release in RFC 3339 format.
 * `commit_sha` containing the commit SHA the tag is pointing to.